adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 [User Sync repository on GitHub](https://github.com/adobe-apiplatform/user-sync.py).
 To install the tool:

+1. Create a folder on your server where you will install the User Sync tool and place the configuration files.

 1. Click the **Releases** link to locate the latest release, which contains the release notes, this documentation, sample configuration files, and all the built versions (as well as